Electrically Possessed: Reception

 Electrically Possessed was met with universal acclaim from music critics.
 At Metacritic, which assigns a weighted average rating out of 100 to reviews from mainstream publications, the album received an average score of 83, based on 6 reviews.
-While critics considered it a weaker volume in the Switched On series, critics have seen Electrically Possessed as an example of the band releasing consistent material.
+While critics considered it a weaker volume in the Switched On series, they have seen Electrically Possessed as an example of the band releasing consistent material.
 Robert Ham of Pitchfork called the compilation "a bounty of highlights from a rich period when Tim Gane was writing pop songs with multi-layered, almost-proggy arrangements to better support frontwoman Lætitia Sadier’s dense sociopolitical lyrics."
 Regarding the compilation "cover[ring] nearly half of [Stereolab]'s career ", Heather Phares wrote that "by contrast, the original Switched On gathered just six months' worth of music -- but like the other volumes in the series, it captures the flavor of its era just as completely as Stereolab's full-lengths."
-Other reviewers of the compilation gave retrospective reappraisals to the band's post-Dots and Loops material in this period, which initially received lukewarm to negative reviews.
+Other reviewers of the compilation gave retrospective reappraisals to the band's post-Dots and Loops material in this time, which initially received mediocre to negative reviews.

 Ham said that after the first seven tracks of the EP The First of the Microbe Hunters, the compilation "naturally doesn’t move along the same deliberate course as a proper album...
 The material compiled here isn’t sequenced chronologically, so the mood and sound jumps from track to track and there are a small number of nonessential inclusions, like ['Pandora's Box of Worms']".
-Daniel Sylvester of Exclaim! wrote that while Electrically Possessed "offers no real throwaways", he said that the EP The First of the Microbe Hunters, "hasn't exactly improved with age aside from the rubbery, melodic standout 'Household Names'", and felt that tracks such as "Explosante Fixe" and "Monkey Jelly" were "uninspired".
+Daniel Sylvester of Exclaim! wrote that while Electrically Possessed "offers no real throwaways", he said the EP The First of the Microbe Hunters, "hasn't exactly improved with age aside from the rubbery, melodic standout 'Household Names'", and felt tracks such as "Explosante Fixe" and "Monkey Jelly" were "uninspired".